Assault and Battery – What’s the Difference?

 If assault involves severe physical injury or the use of a deadly weapon, a more serious charge can result.
 An attempt that involves the threat of serious physical injury or the use of a weapon can be considered an aggravated assault case.

 Such violent crimes are taken seriously and usually involve a prison term and high (or no) bail.
 The stakes are much higher in violent crimes than in almost any other type of criminal charges.

 Defense of an Assault Charge – Jacksonville Florida

 One of the keys to a successful defense is called a pretrial investigation.
 The prosecution has experienced investigators whose sole job is to build a sufficient case against you while offering you the legal services of a public defender.

 Having an experienced and competent criminal defense attorney on your side can mean a big difference in the outcome of your case.
 Defending against violent criminal charges requires thorough investigation that will add reasonable doubt to the prosecution’s case.
 We carefully prepare every defense case for trial and support you throughout the case.

-Contact top AV Rated Criminal Defense attorney Janet Johnson now.
+Contact top AV Rated Criminal Defense Jacksonville attorney Janet Johnson now, for your FREE consultation.

 You only have one chance to hire the right attorney to defend you your assault and battery charge.
 Call now for a free consultation: 904-634-8991